Originally published January 27, 2017. Updated October 3, 2019.

 In addition to passing the Uniform Bar Exam (UBE), New York Bar Exam candidates must also take the New York Law Course (NYLC) and pass the New York Law Exam (NYLE).
 Although it seems like a lot, studying for the NYLE will be like a walk in the park compared to preparing for the UBE.
 As long as candidates put the effort into their course work, passing the NYLE should be a breeze.
-In fact, many students took the June 2016 NYLE (the first NYLE administered) while preparing for the UBE, and passed the NYLE with flying colors.

 What is the New York Law Exam?

 The New York Law Exam (NYLE) is a prerequisite for being admitted to practice law in New York.
-It is a 2-hour, online exam with 50 multiple-choice questions that each candidate seeking admission in New York must pass.
+It is a two-hour, online exam with 50 multiple-choice questions that each candidate seeking admission in New York must pass.
 This exam is open book, so you can use the outline provided by the New York State Board of Law Examiners as well as your notes from watching the New York Law Course (NYLC) videos.
 The NYLE can be taken up to a year prior to taking the bar exam or within three years afterward—it is entirely up to each candidate.

 Candidates cannot register for the NYLE until they have completed the NYLC.
-The deadline to register for the NYLE is at least 30 days before the exam date.

 What topics are on the NYLE?